Walt Disney World Raises Disney Dining Plan Prices For 2017

 - 2017 Price: $106.68 for adults and $38.75 for kids (Ages 3-9)

-Yes, the price for the deluxe dining plan did decrease for adults, but all others did increase in cost.
+Yes, the price for the deluxe dining plan did increase the least for adults, but they did go up across the board.
 The official website of Walt Disney World does break it down even more and detail all that is included with each plan and where dining credits can be used.

 While many guests aren’t overly thrilled about this increase at Disney, they can likely expect to see it at places like Universal Studios and other theme parks across the country soon too.